DaWe35/SkyLive/README.md

 After the stream, you can easily convert the .ts chunks into one mp4 file:

 `ffmpeg -i "http://host/folder/input.m3u8" -bsf:a aac_adtstoasc -vcodec copy -c copy output.mp4`

-### Optional: setup you own playlist server

-- Running a you-own SkyLive portal needs PHP and MySQL.
-On Windows, I recommend wamp.net.
-The root directory of the website needs to be the `server` folder.
-- Copy `server/config_default.php` to `server/config.php` and change the settings.
-- Import skylive.sql into MySQL.